eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 crucial, as it allows Relying Parties to confidently verify the identity of Users they interact with.

-In this specific use case, a User employs the EUDI Wallet to authenticate with their identity accessing online services by using high-security authentication.
+In this specific use case [**Which specific use case?
+Para above speaks about both identification and authentication with no particular use case stated**] , a User employs the EUDI Wallet to authenticate with their identity accessing online services by using high-security authentication.
 This process involves the use of multiple identity verification methods.
 The User is particularly mindful of the